-• Provide 20% of all total parking spaces as electric vehicle "ready", which includes the installation of dedicated electrical conduits and underground conduits installed providing charging for a minimum of 40 parking spaces.
+• Provide 20% of all total parking spaces as electric vehicle "ready", which includes the installation of dedicated electrical conduits and underground conduits providing charging for a minimum of 40 parking spaces.
 The spaces may be located throughout the garage.
 Conduit for a minimum of 20 additional charging stations shall be installed.

-Staff Response: The following stipulation has been included in Ordinance A: Electric Vehicle Charging Stations: A minimum of 20 electric vehicle charging stations will be
+Staff Response: Staff included the following stipulation in Ordinance A: Electric Vehicle Charging Stations: A minimum of 20 electric vehicle charging stations will be installed

-• Conduct a comprehensive traffic impact analysis that include the entire East Rosemary Street redevelopment project
+Conduct a comprehensive traffic impact analysis that include the entire East Rosemary Street redevelopment project

-Staff Response: Since the Transportation and Connectivity Advisory Board meeting, a revised transportation impact analysis that includes redevelopment of East Rosemary Street has been completed and is attached to this memorandum.
+Staff Response: Since the Transportation and Connectivity Advisory Board meeting, staff received a revised transportation impact analysis that includes redevelopment of East Rosemary Street.

-• Incorporate the North-South Bus Rapid Transit project into the traffic impact analysis
+Incorporate the North-South Bus Rapid Transit project into the transportation impact analysis